The ESI future of enlargement project is supported by ERSTE Stiftung in Vienna

 No. Member state do not lose their veto.
 They still have to agree – unanimously – to give candidate status, to open accession talks, to open chapters, to close chapters.
-They still have to offer contracts to the graduates of La Masia.
 However in the meantime the Commission helps these students get better … and provides member states with more information and feedback to assess how accession countries do.

 Such a change puts the substance of actual reform back at the heart of the accession process.
 This is win-win situation for everyone.

 Not everything will be in such roadmaps.
 Some reforms only make sense just before accession.
 The aquis changes, so it also makes sense to adapt roadmaps every two years.
 It is always possible for member states to insist on additional reforms as preconditions for them allowing a chapter to be closed (or even opened, though this can both happen at the same time later; Croatia actually opened and closed a number of chapters all in the final year of its talks).

 These chapter roadmaps would likely capture 95 percent of reforms needed in key areas.
 This would be a flexible tool (fishery benchmarks might be of different importance in landlocked Macedonia than in Turkey), but in the end the idea is that the acquis is the same for all future members, as they are all heading for the same horizon.

 The past five years have seen a steady erosion of trust in enlargement across the EU and in many accession countries.

 Turkey has been negotiating since 2005 and has not yet opened even half its chapters.